Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Jim Young -- West Family Investments -- Analyst

-Okay, great.
-Well, those are all on the questions for now.
-So, thank you very much.
+OK.
+Great.
+Well, those are all the questions for now.
+So thanks very much.

 Operator